modal-inria/MixtComp/MixtComp/docs/dataFormat.md

 # Data format used in MixtComp

-There is two ways of loading data: with a data csv file and a descriptor csv file or with two matrix containing the data as characters.
+There is two ways of loading data: with a data csv file and a descriptor csv file or with two matrices containing the data as characters.

 ## Data file